Eric Crume

-Eric Crume (born October 18, 1993) is an American football defensive tackle who is currently a free agent.
+Eric Crume (born October 18, 1993) is an American former football defensive tackle.
 He played college football at Syracuse.

-Early years
+Early life

 Crume attended Central High School in Detroit, Michigan where he graduated in 2011.

 College career

 Coming out of high school Crume committed to play football at Syracuse University.
 Crume played as a true freshman and played all four years at Syracuse, playing in 43 games over those four years.

 Professional career

 Jacksonville Jaguars

 On May 2, 2015, after going undrafted, Crume tweeted that he had signed with the Jacksonville Jaguars.
 On August 29, 2015 Crume was waived by the Jacksonville Jaguars as part of their roster cuts to get the roster size to 75 players.

 Green Bay Packers

 On November 10, 2015, Crume was signed to the Green Bay Packers' practice squad to take the place of Justin Hamilton.
 On November 17, 2015 Crume was waived from the practice squad to make room for B.J.
 McBryde.